chaoskagami/corbenik/doc/bytecode.md

 Unless otherwise noted, if an instruction doesn't succeed, it will abort.

+nop : 1 byte : Opcode 0x00
+	Does nothing.
+Not actually treated as an instruction, rather just skipped over.
+This is mainly just for compatibility.

 rel <mode> : 2 bytes : Opcode 0x01
 	Chooses firmware relativity.